 (6) Legitimate interests: the processing is necessary for your legitimate interests or the legitimate interests of a third party unless there is a good reason to protect the individual's personal data which overrides those legitimate interests.
 (This cannot apply if you are a public authority processing data to perform your official tasks.)

-The processing that takes place on data stored in HOPS is 'necessary' to achieve the information outputs that HOPS clients require.
+The processing that takes place on data stored in HOPS is necessary to achieve the information outputs and services that HOPS's clients require.
 The importance of this information to the client varies, ranging from 'interesting' to 'business critical'.
 GDPR does not require processing of data to be 'essential' and therefore processing data to produce 'nice to have' information is permitted.

-It is presumed by HOPS, and its clients, that processing data in HOPS appropriately balances what is reasonably practicable with what is a reasonaly required outcome.
+HOPS and its clients balance what storage is reasonable and practicable with what is a reasonably required outcome.
 There are other methods of processing similar data, such as Excel spreadsheets, etc, but as a tool designed for the purpose of managing such data, HOPS is considered the most appropriate tool for the task.

 Special Category Data - HOPS stores and processes a small amount of 'Special Category Data' under the 'health' category, as it stores medical and allergy data.
 If a data controller stores other 'Special Category Data' in HOPS (ie using 'remarks' fields etc) then the Data Controller must make sure there is a legal basis for doing so.